netdata/netdata/README.md

 Netdata Cloud delivers the full suite of features and functionality that Netdata offers, including a free community tier.

 While our default onboarding process encourages users to take advantage of Netdata Cloud, including a complimentary one-month trial of our full business product, it is not mandatory.
-Users have the option to bypass this process entirely and still utilize the Netdata Agents along with the Netdata UI, without the need to sign up for Netdata Cloud.
+Users can bypass this process entirely and still use the Netdata Agents along with the Netdata UI, without the need to sign up for Netdata Cloud.

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>

 The Netdata Agent dashboard and the Netdata Cloud dashboard are the same.
-Still, Netdata Cloud provides additional features, that the Netdata Agent is not capable of.
+Still, Netdata Cloud provides additional features that the Netdata Agent is not capable of.
 These include:

 1. Access your infrastructure from anywhere.
 2. Have SSO to protect sensitive features.
-  3. Customizable (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
+3. Customizable (custom dashboards and other settings are persisted when you’re signed in to Netdata Cloud)
 4. Configuration of Alerts and Data Collection from the UI
-  5. Security (role-based access control - RBAC).
+5. Security (Role-Based Access Control).
 6. Horizontal Scalability ("blend" multiple independent parents in one uniform infrastructure)
 7. Central Dispatch of Alert Notifications (even when multiple independent parents are involved)
 8. Mobile App for Alert Notifications

 We encourage you to support Netdata by buying a Netdata Cloud subscription.
-A successful Netdata is a Netdata that evolves and gets improved to provide a simpler, faster and easier monitoring for all of us.
+A successful Netdata is a Netdata that evolves and gets improved to provide simpler, faster and easier monitoring for all of us.

 For organizations that need a fully on-prem solution, we provide Netdata Cloud for on-prem installation.
 [Contact us for more information](mailto:info@netdata.cloud).